-Rouge Tentation is a set of two camellias, a fiery red ring of rubies and a pavé diamond brooch, both with a detachable halo of pavé diamond petals.
+Rouge Tentation is a set of two camellias, a fiery-red ring of spinels and a pavé diamond brooch, both with a detachable halo of pavé diamond petals.

 Gabrielle Chanel wanted women to be free — free from what the world thought they should be, free from the fashions that bound them.
 This pursuit of liberation was the life’s work of Mademoiselle.